In this Guide

 Acrylic paint is water-based, so in theory, it is very friendly to added water.
 How to thin acrylic paint?
 Since it’s water-soluble, though, you can’t add too much water into the acrylic paint.
 Over-saturated acrylic paint flake or lose its bonding abilities completely.
 On absorbent surfaces, feel free to use as much as 50% added water in the acrylic paint.
 If you’re spraying onto something non-absorbent, you should thin acrylic paint up to 30% only.
 If you thin acrylic over the prescribed limit it might not adhere to the surface you want to paint.

-- This Apple Barrel Acrylic Paint set comes with 18 – 2 oz bottles in the colors: White, Yellow Flame, Bright Yellow, Bright Magenta, Fuchsia, Jack-o-lantern, Flag Red, Purple Iris, Parrot Blue, Bimini Blue, Bright Blue, Too Blue, New Shamrock, Holly Branch, Nutmeg Brown, Melted Chocolate, Pewter Grey, and Black
+- CONVENIENT SIZE & FUN BRIGHT COLORS - This versatile acrylic paint set includes 18 - 2 oz bottles of colorful craft paint.
+The colors in this kit include: White, Yellow Flame, Bright Yellow, Bright Magenta, Fuchsia, Jack-o-lantern, Flag Red, Purple Iris, Parrot Blue, Bimini Blue, Bright Blue, Too Blue, New Shamrock, Holly Branch, Nutmeg Brown, Melted Chocolate, Pewter Grey, and Black

 What is acrylic paint?